William Hawes (physician)

-William Hawes M.D.
-(1736–1808) was an English physician and philanthropist, founder of the Royal Humane Society.
-As well as his work to spread the practice of resuscitation, he was concerned to relieve poverty in east London.
+William Hawes (28 November 1736 – 5 December 1808) was an English physician and philanthropist, and one of the founders of the Royal Humane Society.
+He worked to spread the practice of resuscitation, and to relieve poverty in East London.

 Life

-Hawes was born at Islington, London, on 28 November 1736, and was educated at first by John Shield, and afterwards at St Paul's School, London.
-After passing some time with Mr. Robert Carsan, a medical practitioner of Vauxhall, he became assistant to a Mr. Dicks in the Strand and eventually succeeded him in his practice.
+William Hawes was born in Islington, London, on 28 November 1736, and was first educated at John Shield's academy, and afterwards at St Paul's School, London.
+After passing some time as an apprentice of Mr. Robert Carsan, a medical practitioner of Vauxhall, he became assistant to a Mr. Dicks in the Strand and eventually succeeded him in his practice.

-About 1773 Hawes became well known as a campaigner for the possibility of resuscitating persons apparently dead from drowning, or other causes of asphyxia.
-For a year he gave a reward to anyone who brought to him, or his supporters, the body of a person who had been taken out of the River Thames insensible, within a reasonable time after immersion.
+Around 1773, Hawes became well known as a campaigner for the possibility of resuscitating persons apparently dead from drowning, or other causes of asphyxia.
+For a year he offered a reward to anyone who brought to him, or his supporters, the body of a person who had been taken out of the River Thames unconscious, within a reasonable time after immersion.
 The reward was paid whether the attempt to resuscitate proved successful or not.
-Thomas Cogan, who translated in 1773 an account of an Amsterdam society for the resuscitation of the apparently drowned, thought that Hawes should not pay all the rewards, and it was arranged in 1774 that he and Cogan should each bring fifteen friends to the Chapter coffee-house on Paternoster Row to consider further operations.
-This was done, and at the meeting the Humane Society was formed.
-Hawes became its registrar.
+Thomas Cogan, who translated in 1773 an account of an Amsterdam society for the resuscitation of the apparently drowned, thought that Hawes should not pay all the rewards, and it was arranged in 1774 that he and Cogan should each bring 15 friends to the Chapter Coffeehouse on Paternoster Row to consider further operations.
+This was done, and at the meeting "The Institution for affording immediate relief to persons apparently dead from drowning" was formed, later renamed the Humane Society, and acquiring the "Royal" prefix in 1787.
+In the following years, Hawes worked as the organisation's secretary, registrar and treasurer.

+In 1779 Hawes received his MD degree from Marischal College, Aberdeen, in 1779.
 Hawes was also physician to the London Dispensary.
-From 1791 he lived in Spital Square, and in 1793 worked to alleviate the distress which then was found among Spitalfields weavers.
-He died 5 December 1808.
+From 1791, he lived in Spital Square, and in 1793 worked to alleviate the distress which then was found among the Spitalfields weavers.
+He died on 5 December 1808.
+He was buried at St Mary's Churchyard, Islington on 13 December 1808.